GridGain-Demos/gridgain-technology-primer/docs/SQLqueries.md

     WHERE genreId < 17
     GROUP BY trackid, name ORDER BY duration DESC LIMIT 20;
     ```
+3. Optional - The same query is saved in sql file, which you can run from SQLLine as: `!run sql/top_20_longest_tracks.sql`

  #### Understanding Query Execution

  For complex queries, optimizing queries significantly improves the performance.
 To be able to optimize any query, you will need to understand the execution strategy.
 Add `EXPLAIN` before a query and execute it to see the plan.